 With the 2017 graduation season in full swing, it’s a great time to share thoughts regarding acceptable ways of expressing thanks to those who generously give, either in person or by sending gifts, to graduating family and friends.
 I was taught that it was not only appropriate, but necessary to send a handwritten thank you note for gifts, even to close family members (outside of those living in your home where a personal thank you and a hug are even better).
 I realize there are many, even of my generation, who don’t share my view, and have passed their nonchalance for this tradition on to their children (now Millennials).
 Granted, sending a “thank you” email or text can sometimes be perfectly acceptable, particularly for a casual gesture.
 However, sending a card, letter, or note of thanks is an investment of time and energy, in contrast to the hurried, instant process that technology affords.

-The 19th edition of Emily Post’s Etiquette – Manners for Today was recently released.
+The 19th edition of Emily Post’s Etiquette – Manners for Today was released last year.
 Emily Post’s great-great-grandchildren, Lizzie Post & Daniel Post Senning, have picked up the mantle of the “First Lady of Etiquette”, tackling the latest issues and demands of the twenty-first century—from texting and tweeting to iPhones, Facebook, and all forms of social media.
 I truly enjoyed reading (okay skimming) the 674 page book, with its rich combination of traditional etiquette, and promoting the best practices of current society.
 While it’s a great guide to keep around the house, I think the real target of this edition is “Millennials”.

 One of my most used “text speak” other than “thumbs up” is “Thx”.
 It’s a suitable response in many instances, but for a gift?
 Personally, I think not!